mrjeoffrey/horiseon-ada/README.md

 # PROJECT BRIEF

-Refactor an SEO landing page that is accessible, legible, and optimized for Search Engine Optimization.
+Refactor an SEO landing page that is **accessible**, **legible**, and **optimized** for search engine optimization.
 Responsibilities include fixing HTML and CSS errors, refactoring code to reduce file size, maintain look&feel of site to provided high fidelity mocks.